Learn how to make a fresh loaf of buttery brioche bread, baked to perfection in a standard loaf pan.

 Shaping A Brioche Loaf

-While this shaping method is primarily an aesthetic choice, it's also practical.
-I've found that dividing and shaping the dough in smaller sections helps reduce air bubbles and gives the crumb inside the loaf a more even texture when it bakes.
+This brioche shaping method isn't just an aesthetic choice—it's also practical.
+Dividing and shaping the dough in smaller sections helps reduce air bubbles and gives the crumb inside the loaf a more even texture when it bakes.

 Gently deflate the dough to press any giant air bubbles out of it, then turn it out onto a clean counter or work surface to shape.